-For any number of reasons, including sustainability , durability, thermal comfort and the many design possibilities it opens up, face brick should top the consideration list of building materials for your project.
-Few other building materials tick quite as many boxes.
+For many number of reasons; including sustainability, durability, thermal comfort and the many design possibilities it opens up, face brick should top the consideration list of building materials for your project.

 Brick is permanent.
 Once it's built it remains weatherproof and age proof.
 Brick doesn't get tired like man-made materials, so it requires virtually no upkeep or repairs.
 Bricks don't rust or erode, rot or decay, bend, twist or warp.
 Brick is a great protector - against the extremes of the Australian climate - heat and cold.
 More

 Brick has long been a popular choice with architects and building designers because it blends easily with existing buildings while offering endless sculptural capabilities as well as intricate detailing.
 More